MattWillFlood/EntropyHub.jl/docs/src/index.md

 If you find this package useful, please consider starring it on [GitHub](https://github.com/MattWillFlood/EntropyHub.jl) and Julia Packages (or MatLab File Exchange and PyPI).
 This helps us to gauge user satisfaction.

-## Function List

-EntropyHub functions fall into 5 categories:

-* `Base`                functions for estimating the entropy of a single univariate time series.
-* `Cross`               functions for estimating the entropy between two univariate time series.
-* `Bidimensional`       functions for estimating the entropy of a two-dimensional univariate matrix.
-* `Multiscale`          functions for estimating the multiscale entropy of a single univariate time series using any of the Base entropy functions.
-* `Multiscale Cross`    functions for estimating the multiscale entropy between two univariate time series using any of the Cross-entropy functions.

 ## Contact

 For general queries and information about EntropyHub, contact: `info@entropyhub.xyz`